about acting up

 how did acting up begin?

 Acting Up follows a report produced in late 2016 by California Lawyers for the Arts, in collaboration with Dr. Larry Brewster of the University of San Francisco, the William James Association, Fresno Arts Council, Community Works West and Jail Guitar Doors.
 The report, Arts in Corrections: County Jails Project, was released “just as the US Supreme Court was requiring the state to reduce severe overcrowding in the state’s prisons.
 In addition to having the nation’s largest state prison population, California also claimed one of the highest recidivism rates in the country at nearly 70%.”
 You can view the full, most recent, report above.

 why arts in corrections?

 Broad, evidence-based research shows inmates engaged in arts programs are less likely to be involved in disciplinary incidents and to re-offend after release.
 Jeff Pettit, Nevada County Sheriff Captain, and Robert Bringolf, Executive Lieutenant in Corrections at the Wayne Brown Correctional Facility speak highly of the program.

-We’d like to do more work with disadvantaged youth caught up in the juvenile justice system at Juvenile Hall, and we’d also like to work with female inmates at our County Jail.
-With the fantastic staff at each of our county institutions, we’ll be breaking ground in these areas soon.
+In 2018 we also started working with disadvantaged youth caught up in the juvenile justice system at Charis Youth Center, as well as offering female inmates at our County Jail the opportunity to participate in Acting Up.
+With fantastic staff at each of these institutions, we are enjoying these new partnerships.
 Watch this space!